ProGenNo/ProHap/README.md

-    -hap <table of haplotypes produced by ProHap, if haplotypes are included in the search database> -var <table of variants produced by ProVar, if individual variants are included in the search database> -f <optimized FASTA file provided by ProHap/ProVar> -tr_id <transcript ID file - provided in this repository> -g_id <gene ID file - provided in this repository> -t <# threads>
+    -hap <table of haplotypes produced by ProHap, if haplotypes are included in the search database> -var <table of variants produced by ProVar, if individual variants are included in the search database> -f <optimized FASTA file provided by ProHap/ProVar> -tr_id data/protein_transcript_ids_108.csv <protein and transcript ID mapping - provided in this repository for Ensembl v.108>
+    -g_id data/gene_transcript_ids_108.csv <transcript and gene ID mapping - provided in this repository for Ensembl v.108> -t <# threads>
     -o <output filename>
     -log <log file>